Vietnam.vn - Nền tảng quảng bá Việt Nam

 Veteran Bui Gia Tue: Returning to the capital was the most wonderful march of my life

 Having spent his childhood on Hang Be Street, Mr. Bui Gia Tue (born in 1931) nurtured his love for his homeland and hatred for the enemy.
-On December 19, 1946, when President Ho Chi Minh issued the “Call for National Resistance”, Mr. Tue asked to meet the head of the neighborhood militia, asking to directly perform reconnaissance and liaison duties.
+On December 19, 1946, when President Ho Chi Minh issued the "Call for National Resistance", Mr. Tue asked to meet the neighborhood militia captain and asked to directly perform reconnaissance and liaison duties.
 Two years later, during a visit to his brother who was a doctor at the 308th Regiment (now the 308th Division), Mr. Tue asked to join the army.

-Entering the decisive battle at Dien Bien Phu at the age of 23, Mr. Bui Gia Tue held the position of Platoon Leader, Weapons Assistant of the 308th Division, directly transferring ammunition supplies to the artillery of the Dien Bien Phu campaign.
-The 308th Division was founded on August 28, 1949, which was also the day he was admitted to the Party.
+Entering the decisive battle at Dien Bien Phu at the age of 23, Mr. Bui Gia Tue held the position of Platoon Leader, Weapons Assistant of Division 308, directly transferring ammunition supplies to the artillery of the Dien Bien Phu campaign.
+The date of establishment of Division 308 was August 28, 1949, which was also the day he was admitted to the Party.

 Memories of Mr. Bui Gia Tue on the day of taking over the capital.

-The Winter-Spring Victory of 1953-1954, culminating in the historic Dien Bien Phu Campaign, gloriously ended our people's resistance war against French colonialism.
+The Winter-Spring Victory of 1953-1954, culminating in the historic Dien Bien Phu Campaign, gloriously ended our people's resistance war against the French colonialists.
 In this strategic offensive, the 308th Division made a worthy contribution to the great victory of the nation.
-The Division fought many battles, including dozens of major battles, annihilated and captured more than 4,000 enemies (not counting the number of enemies captured on May 7), and seized a lot of guns, ammunition, military uniforms, and military equipment.
+The Division fought many battles, including dozens of major battles, destroyed and captured more than 4,000 enemies (not counting the number of enemies captured on May 7), and seized a lot of guns, ammunition, military uniforms and equipment.

-The Division successfully completed all assigned tasks: Liberating Lai Chau town; opening the campaign route; breaking the Nam Hu river defense line; participating in destroying Doc Lap hill; building trenches to surround the enemy in the west of Muong Thanh, attacking and capturing strongholds 106, 206, 311A, 311B, 301, participating in the attack on A1 hill and the general attack to completely destroy the Dien Bien Phu stronghold complex.
+The Division successfully completed all assigned tasks: Liberating Lai Chau town; opening the campaign route; breaking the Nam Hu river defense line; participating in destroying Doc Lap hill; building a trench battle to surround the enemy in the west of Muong Thanh, attacking and capturing strongholds 106, 206, 311A, 311B, 301, participating in attacking hill A1 and the general attack to completely destroy the Dien Bien Phu stronghold complex.

 On May 7, 1954, the Dien Bien Phu campaign was victorious.
 The soldiers of the 308th Division were happy and excited to witness the historic scene: General De Castries, the Command and nearly 120,000 French soldiers were taken prisoner.
 Mr. Tue and some comrades who knew French were assigned to guard the French prisoners after the Dien Bien Phu victory.